Symmetry, topology, duality, chirality, and criticality in a spin-1/2 XXZ ladder with a four-spin interaction: Field-theoretical analysis

 By combining Fig.\ \ref{fig:phases_chex}(a,c) and setting $\Jdiag=0$, we obtain the phase diagram in Fig.\ \ref{fig:phases_ch}.
 Here, we assumed that the phase structures in Fig.\ \ref{fig:phases_chex}(a,c) qualitatively continue up to the regime where the conditions \eqref{eq:H_chex_weak} and \eqref{eq:condition_dual} are nearly saturated.
 This assumption is justified {\it a posteriori} through an overall agreement between the predicted phase diagram in Fig.\ \ref{fig:phases_ch} and the numerically obtained one in Fig.\ \ref{fig:phases_ch_ed}.
 We also note that predictions of bosonization made in weak-coupling regimes often hold qualitatively beyond their validity ranges; see, e.g., Refs.\ \cite{Robinson19,Hikihara10}.
 Along the two gray dashed arrows in Fig.\ \ref{fig:phases_ch}, we expect to find the phase structures in Fig.\ \ref{fig:phases_chex}(b,d) in the presence of exchange anisotropy ($\Delta\ne 1$).
 The SD-SC transition is located exactly on the self-dual line with $K_{\rm ch}=J/2$; this belongs to the $c=1$ Gaussian universality class, according to a field-theoretical analysis around an SU$(4)$ quantum multicritical point \cite{Lecheminant05, Lecheminant06}.

-Lastly, we discuss the method of the polarization amplitude \cite{NakamuraTodo02, NakamuraVoit02, Nakamura03, Tasaki18, FuruyaSato21}, which is useful for numerically determining some of the phase boundaries.
-In a finite ladder of length $L$, the polarization amplitude is defined as
+Lastly, we discuss the method of the polarization amplitude \cite{Resta98, RestaSorella99, AligiaOrtiz99, AligiaHallberg00, NakamuraTodo02, NakamuraVoit02, Nakamura03, FuruyaSato21, Tasaki18}, which is useful for numerically determining some of the phase boundaries.
+In a $2$-leg ladder of finite length $L$, the polarization amplitude is defined as

 which has the form of the expectation value of the Lieb-Schultz-Mattis twist operator \cite{Lieb61,Oshikawa97}.
 In the Abelian bosonization formulation explained in Secs.\ \ref{sec:bos} and \ref{sec:bos_phases}, the polarization amplitude has the expression \cite{NakamuraVoit02, Nakamura03, FuruyaSato21}